bdamon/MuscleDTI_Toolbox/README.md

   * The in-plane reconstructed matrix is square.

 ## 5. Overview of a Typical Workflow
+The figure below provides an overview of processing using the MuscleDTI_Toolbox:

 ### A. Pre-processing
 Before performing fiber tractography, several pre-processing steps muscle be performed.
 These may include: